CJCascalheira/sicss-rutgers-2021/README.md

-# sicss-rutgers-2021
+# SICSS Rutgers 2021
-Tasks related to the Summer Institute in Computational Social Science at Rutgers University.
+Tasks, scripts, notes, and data related to the Summer Institute in Computational Social Science at Rutgers University.